-Expenditure data show that in fiscal year 2001, States spent more than \$7.95 billion in Federal and State money from the Child Care and Development Block Grant (this amount includes spending from the TANF transfers to the CCDBG).
-In addition, States spent over \$1.7 billion on child care within the TANF system.
-Therefore, in total, over \$9.66 billion was spent on child care through the CCDBG and TANF in fiscal year 2001, of which \$7.6 billion were Federal funds.
-As a result of CCDBG, TANF, and State funding of child care, over 2 million children receive child care assistance today.
+Expenditure data show that in fiscal year 2003, States spent more than \$9 billion in Federal and State money from the Child Care and Development Block Grant (this amount includes spending from the TANF transfers to the CCDBG).
+In addition, States spent over \$2 billion on child care within the TANF system.
+Therefore, in total, over \$11 billion was spent on child care through the CCDBG and TANF in fiscal year 2003 (of which \$8.9 billion were Federal funds).

+As a result of the CCDF, TANF, and Social Services Block Grant (SSBG) spending for child care services, 2.3 million children are estimated to have received child care assistance in fiscal year 2004.

-In addition to the CCDBG, TANF and Social Services Block Grants, which States may use to support child care for low-income families, other Federal programs provide funds for child care and early childhood development.
-These include Head Start (funded at \$6.5 billion in fiscal year 2002), the Child and Adult Care Food Program (\$1.9 billion), the Individuals with Disabilities Education Act preschool and infant/toddler grants (\$807 million), and, for after-school and weekend activities for school age children, the 21st Century Community Learning Centers (\$1 billion).
-In total, combined current funding for child care and early education programs is estimated by the Department of Health and Human Services to exceed \$17 billion.
+States may use CCDBG, TANF and the SSBG Grants to directly support child care for low-income families.
+Other Federal programs also provide funds for early childhood development and targeted assistance for children.
+These include Head Start (funded at \$6.8 billion in fiscal year 2005), the Child and Adult Care Food Program (\$2.1 billion), the Individuals with Disabilities Education Act (IDEA) preschool and infant/toddler grants (\$826 million), and, for after-school and weekend activities for school age children, the 21st Century Community Learning Centers (\$991 million).
+In total, combined annual funding for child care, early education and targeted assistance programs is estimated by HHS to exceed \$19 billion.